 The Speaker may arrange for a limited number of remote connections at a location outside of the Representatives' Chamber for commercial and public radio and television to obtain audio and visual feeds of formal sessions being recorded or streamed by the House.
 Video or audio obtained from such feed shall be used only for reporting purposes.
-Access to the connections provided shall be on a first-come-first serve basis; provided, however, that 1456 1457 commercial and public radio and television acquiring access shall be required to share the audio 1458 or video feeds with other any other commercial and public radio and television station seeking 1459 access.
-The manner and conditions of access shall be established by the Speaker with the 1460 approval of the House.
+Access to the connections provided shall be on a first-come-first serve basis; provided, however, that commercial and public radio and television acquiring access shall be required to share the audio or video feeds with other any other commercial and public radio and television station seeking access.
+The manner and conditions of access shall be established by the Speaker with the approval of the House.
 Access may be prohibited by the Speaker with the approval of the House.

-1461 Clauses (a) through (e) of this rule shall not be suspended unless by unanimous consent of the 1462 members present.
+Clauses (a) through (e) of this rule shall not be suspended unless by unanimous consent of the members present.
 [100.]
 (59.)

-1463 [Amended April 18, 1979; Jan.
+[Amended April 18, 1979; Jan.
 12, 1983; Jan.
 12, 1987; Jan.
 9, 1991; Jan.
 26, 1999, Jan.
+23,2007; Jan.
+30, 2019.]

+1514 Quorum.

-23, 1464 2007; Jan.
-30, 2019; Jul.
-7, 2021.]
-1465 Quorum.
-1466 82.
-Eighty-one members shall constitute a quorum for the organization of the House and the 1467 transaction of business.
+82. Eighty-one members present shall constitute a quorum for the organization of the House and the transaction of business.
 [See amendments to the Constitution, Art.
 XXXIII.]

-1468 In the event that a quorum is not present, the presiding officer shall compel the attendance of 1469 a quorum.
-During the absence of a quorum, no other business may be transacted or motions 1470 entertained except a declaration of adjournment or a recess by the Speaker.
+In the event that a quorum is not present, the presiding officer shall compel the attendance of a quorum.
+During the absence of a quorum, no other business may be transacted or motions entertained except a declaration of adjournment or a recess by the Speaker.
 [105.]

-1471 [Amended Jan.
+[Amended Jan.
 12, 1981; Jan.
 14, 1997.]

-1472 Debate on Motions for Suspension of Rules.
-1473 83.
-The question of suspension of House Rules 45, 47, 56, 61, 64, 66, 67, 68, 69, 77 and 83 1474 shall be decided without debate.
-Debate upon the motion for the suspension of any other House 1475 rule, unless otherwise indicated, or any joint rule shall be limited to fifteen minutes and no member shall occupy more than three minutes.
-This rule shall not be suspended unless by unanimous consent of the members present.
-[102.]
-(52.)
+Debate on Motions for Suspension of Rules.